 I am co-editor (with Joseph C. Pitt) Spaces for the Future: A Companion to Philosophy of Technology (Routledge 2017).
 This agenda-setting volume, filled with all new pieces in contemporary philosophy of technology, seeks to anticipate pressing and enduring issues in phil-tech research and features many fresh voices.
 My own work on the place of animals in philosophy of technology is featured in the volume.

-In addition, during 2020, I should have two additional edited volumes published: the first is called Reimagining Philosophy and Technology, Reinventiving Ihde, co-edited with Glen Miller and published with Springer, and the second called Feedback Loops: Pragmatism About Science and Technology, co-edited with Andrew Garnar and published by Lexington Books.
-Both of these volumes have been in the works for a few years, and I am excited to get to share them soon.
+During 2020, I co-authored two additional edited volumes published: the first is called Reimagining Philosophy and Technology, Reinventing Ihde, co-edited with Glen Miller and published with Springer, and the second called Feedback Loops: Pragmatism About Science and Technology, co-edited with Andrew Garnar and published by Lexington Books.

 While I have long enjoyed incorporating topics in technology and disability in my teaching of ethics, controversies about technologies, and philosophy of technology, the topic now plays an even larger role in my life and in my research.
 I became multiply disabled during 2013-2014 as I was treated for an aggressive form of bone cancer called osteosarcoma.
 A hard-of-hearing, chemobrained amputee (and also diagnosed with Crohn’s disease in 2016), I am now disabled – and working on projects around new and emerging technologies, disability design, cyborgs, techno-optimism, techno-ableism, and the lived experience of disability.